Last updated: 2026-04-20

 Strong reliability record — a solid choice for buyers.

-Its complaint rate (2.4 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 2.4 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Pros